-Proposals outside the thematic areas defined above will not be accepted.
+Proposals outside the thematic areas will not be accepted.

-4. Eligibility
+4 Eligibility

-Each proposal for a JRP must have at least one main applicant based in Switzerland and one main applicant based in Korea; they are the lead scientists on the Swiss and the Korean side respectively.
+Each proposal for a JRP must have at least one corresponding applicant based in Switzerland and one corresponding applicant based in Korea.
 They bear the main responsibility for the project, including its technical and administrative coordination as well as the timely delivery of scientific and financial reports.
 Further applicants based in Switzerland and/or Korea can also participate in the consortia.
+Each applicant can only submit one proposal.